Princeton Public Schools

 The City of Princeton is a dynamic community located along the Rum River, one of Minnesota’s six protected Wild and Scenic rivers.
 Located 50 miles north of Minneapolis and 30 miles east of St. Cloud, at the intersection of Highways 169 and 95, Princeton offers the conveniences of a larger community with the tranquility of small-town living.
 Our district spans four counties: Mille Lacs, Sherburne, Benton and Isanti.

-In addition to the City of Princeton, we have twelve townships:
+In addition to the Cities of Princeton and Zimmerman, our district includes twelve townships:

 - Spencer Brook